Jump to:

 The country has even earned the nickname “The Lungs of Europe” due to its especially healthy air and abundance of trees in about half of the countryside, which is more appealing than other more dense, polluted European countries and larger cities.

-Belarus is considered the largest landlocked country in Europe and is roughly the size of Great Britain or the U.S. state of Kansas.
-The population of about 9 million is spread between larger and smaller cities, and includes six geographic/municipal regions.
+This culture-rich destination is considered the largest landlocked country in Europe and is roughly the size of Great Britain or the U.S. state of Kansas.

 Where to Stay in Belarus: Best Areas & Hotels